aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/ipresentationinfo/_index.md

 --------------------

-1. You should check the (\#isWriteProtected) property before calling this method.
+1. You should check the (\#isWriteProtected.isWriteProtected) property before calling this method.
 2. When password is null or empty, this method returns false. |

 **Returns:**
 boolean - True if the presentation is write protected and the password is correct.
 False otherwise.